rohan-paul/Awesome-JavaScript-Interviews/Javascript/Prototypal-Inheritence/OOP-basics-2.md

 #### Encapsulation

-is the ability of an object to be a container (or capsule) for its member properties, including variables and methods.
+Encapsulation is the ability of an object to be a container (or capsule) for its member properties, including variables and methods.
 As a fundamental principle of object oriented programming (OOP), encapsulation plays a major role in languages such as C++ and Java.
 However, in scripting languages, where types and structure are not actively enforced by the compiler or interpreter, it is all-too-easy to fall into bad habits and write code that is brittle, difficult to maintain, and error-prone.

 #### We create objects with methods, properties, and attributes.